pocomane/brewed-in-the-apocalypse/bita-strong.md

   shoot the proietile.
 - Mechanical limb are possible, the steam sphere is normally carried like a backpack.
 The army have access to Mechas.
+- A skilled craftsman can gain one gold coin per week, or 100 silver coin;
+  converting between gold and silver is very common and simple.

-That is all: discover and invent the rest during the game!
+Discover and invent the rest during the game!

 __Harms examples__ hand wound (shoulder, legs, etc), mental stress, low concentration, manageability, easily recognizable, cumbersome mechanics,